Bikar Atoll: Prehistory

 Although humans migrated to the Marshall Islands about 2000 years ago, and Bikar was occasionally visited by the Marshallese, there is no evidence that there has ever been a resident human population.
-The lack of water and the susceptibility of the atoll to cyclone and storm disturbance indicate that it will probably remain uninhabited.
+The lack of water and the susceptibility of the atoll to cyclone and storm disturbance precluded traditional Micronesian stables, and indicate that it will probably remain uninhabited.
 The atoll has traditionally been used for hunting and gathering, particularly seabirds and turtles, by inhabitants of other atolls in the northern Ratak chain.
 Along with the other uninhabited northern Ratak atolls of Bokak (Taongi) and Toke, Bikar was traditionally the hereditary property of the Ratak atoll chain Iroji Lablab.
 The exploitation of abundant sea turtles, birds, and eggs was regulated by custom, and overseen by the Iroji.

 19th century

 The Russian brig Rurik, with Captain Otto von Kotzebue, visited in summer 1817 during a search for a north passage between western Russia and its North American territories.

 The French corvette Danaide, Capt J. de Rosamel, visited the atoll in August 1840 during a hydrographical survey of islands in the Pacific.

 During the late 1800s, Bikar was the subject of a number of commercial transactions related to the increasing German presence in the Marshall Islands.
 On January 12, 1880, Bikar was sold by Iroojs Jurtaka and Takular of Maloelap, and on June 19, sold by Irooj Lajikit and Tannara of Utirik to Adolph Capelle & Co.
 On December 18, 1883, the Atoll was sold to Deutsche Handels und Plantagengesellschaft.
-Spain transferred sovereignty to the Empire of Germany in 1885, and in December 1887 property rights were transferred to the Jaluit Gesellschaft.
+The German Empire annexed Bikar and the rest of the Marshall Islands in 1885, and in December 1887 property rights were transferred to the Jaluit Gesellschaft.

 In 1900, the Manchester, a four-masted steel-hulled cargo ship of 2851 tons with a load of kerosene, went missing at sea between New York City and Yokohama.
 Wreckage and signs of habitation were discovered on Bikar in 1901, suggesting that the ship had come to grief there and that the survivors had pushed off in lifeboats shortly before the discovery.
 No sign of the crew or passengers has since been found.